roaringjohn/CDDA-Mods/README.md

 Please report issues with these mods.

 Notes about these mods-
 Some of these may be wildly imbalanced, it's really on a case by case basis.
 I don't personally use all of these mods.
 I'll work through issues as time and motivation allows.
 My goal is to have every mod load without an error on loading.
+It is NOT at this state yet.
+However many mods have been updated.
+Report issues as they arise and maybe one day this entire heap will work.